webarkit/opencv-em/README.md

 # opencv-em

 A simple script utility to build with Emscripten OpenCV static libs.
 You can build the libs by yourself or grab them from a [Release](https://github.com/webarkit/opencv-em/releases)
+This project serves to build the OpenCV libraries for [WebARKitLib]([https://](https://github.com/webarkit/WebARKitLib/tree/dev)), but it can be customized to suit your specific needs.

 ## Building OpenCV with Emscripten